Mary vowed to choose only USA-made, sustainably made and/or secondhand clothing this year and is having some fashion fun with the challenge!

 Why the sad shift?
 Trade agreements like NAFTA cut tariffs on apparel manufactured outside the U.S., widening a path cut by big companies like J.C.
 Penney and the Gap, which had already pivoted toward low-cost non-domestic labor to boost profit margins while appealing to U.S. consumers on price.
 The more brands followed suit, the less feasible it became to produce here at home and still price goods competitively.
 Who would pay $40 for a t-shirt when an identical-looking one could be snapped up for $20, $10, or even $5?

 The higher cost of manufacturing here seems to create, understandably, an aversion to fashion risks—so you’ll find many more basic, even bland silhouettes than on-trend outfits.
 And the prices, in general, will be higher than for non-USA-made clothing, because they need to be.
 But with a little hunting, you can score genuinely stylish, non-disposable clothing that supports American workers and brings pleasure over years, not weeks or months of wear—at prices still well below what high-end European and U.S. designer labels charge for clothing that is actually made elsewhere.

-20 Made-in-USA Clothing Brands
+20 Made in USA Clothing Brands

 Here is a list of my top 20 favorite clothing brands that are made in the USA.
 It's a concerted effort to show you that USA-made fashion is alive and well!